Organic Veggie Planting with Rabbit Farming for Sustainability

 • California (Fast growth rate, kept for meat)

-• Angora (For fur purposes)
+• Angora (Kept for fur purposes)

 • Lionhead (Playful, kept as a pet)